mabdulkadr/ActiveDirectory-Scripts/Get-ADUsers-Details/README.md

 ---

-## Disclaimer
+## ⚠️ Disclaimer

-> ⚠️ Use responsibly in production.
-Always test scripts in a staging environment first.
+This script is provided **as-is** without warranty.
+The author is **not responsible** for unintended modifications or data loss.
+Always test thoroughly before deploying in production.